microsoft/aerial_wildlife_detection/doc/custom_model.md

     stateDict = pickle.load(io.BytesIO(stateDict))
 ```

 * **data:** This contains the metadata for all the images the model needs to be trained on.
-Data come as a Python dict according to the following specifications:
+Data come as a Python dict according to the following specifications (bounding box example shown):
     ```python
         data = {
             'images': {